ianxm/gimp-comic-book/readme.md

     parameter.  `median-blur` isn't available in GIMP's procedure browser so I hacked my version to provide it.

-    Then we blur the sketch layer to clean up the lines and reduce the noise from the photocopy filter.
-We do this here and not while we're working on the sketch layer because we need to do it while the image is indexed.

     For the last step here we give the colors a little boost and lighten the image.
 This isn't necessary but illustrations are often brighter and more vivid than reality.
 The amount of brightening is controlled